andrewrk/chem/doc/api.md

 #### play()

 Plays the sound.
 If the sound is already playing, it will play another instance at the same time.
+If the number of instances in the pool is greater than `maxPoolSize`, it will find the least recently played audio in the pool and restart it.

 Returns the HTML5 Audio object that is generating the sound, which has these
 methods: